yh392261226/my_customs/README.md

 # my_customs
-This project can be used for Mac osx Iterm2 & terminal with bash or zsh only SHELL custom configs:
+This project can be used for Mac osx Iterm2 & terminal with zsh、bash or fish SHELL custom configs:

 **********************************************